ppkantorski/Ultrahand-Overlay/README.md

 Create directories, merge files, and customize configurations effortlessly using simple config.ini files.
 Whether you're a gamer, a creative enthusiast, or a tech-savvy individual, Ultrahand invites you to take advantage of premade packages as well as create your own.

-Join a vibrant community of like-minded creators as you share your crafted packages, collaborate, and explore new possibilities.
-Ready to step into the realm of automation crafting and discover the endless potential of Ultrahand?
-Start crafting, sharing, and customizing today!

 ## Features

 Ultrahand is a Tesla overlay that provides powerful functionality for managing files and directories on an SD card.
 It offers the following features: